Reinforcement Learning in Different Phases of Quantum Control: Phases of Quantum Control

 Figure~\ref{fig:MB_phasediag} shows the phase diagram of the coupled qubits model.
-First, notice that while the overconstrained-to-glass critical point $T_c$ survives, the quantum speed limit critical point $T_\mathrm{QSL}$ is (if existent at all) outside the short protocol-time range of interest.
-Thus, the glassy phase extends over to long and probably infinite ramp times, which offers an alternative explanation for the difficulty of preparing many-body states with high fidelity.
-Second, observe that, even though unit fidelity is no longer achievable, there exist nearly optimal protocols with extremely high many-body fidelity\footnote{We expect the \emph{many-body} overlap between two states to be exponentially small in the system size $L$.} at short ramp times.
-This fact is striking because the Hilbert space of our system grows \emph{exponentially} with $L$ and we are using only one control field to manipulate exponentially many degrees of freedom.
-Another remarkable characteristic of the optimal solution is that for the system sizes $L\geq 6$ both $q(T)$ and $-1/L\log F_h(T)$ converge to their thermodynamic limit with no visible finite size corrections~\cite{supplementary}.
-This is related to the Lieb-Robinson bound for information propagation which suggests that information should spread over approximately $JT=4$ sites for the ramp times considered.
+First, notice that while the overconstrained-to-glassy critical point $T_c$ survives, the quantum speed limit critical point $T_\mathrm{QSL}$ is (if existent at all) outside the short protocol-time range of interest.
+Thus, the glassy phase extends over to long and probably infinite protocol durations, which offers an alternative explanation for the difficulty of preparing many-body states with high fidelity.
+The glassy properties of this phase are analyzed extensively in Ref.~\cite{day2018glassy}.
+Second, observe that, even though unit fidelity is no longer achievable, there exist nearly optimal protocols with extremely high many-body fidelity \footnote{We expect the \emph{many-body} overlap between two states to be exponentially small in the system size $L$.} at short protocol durations.
+This fact is striking because the Hilbert space of our system grows \emph{exponentially} with $L$ and we are using only one control field to manipulate exponentially many degrees of freedom in a short time.
+Nonetheless, it has been demonstrated that two states very close to each other in, or of equal, fidelity can possess sufficiently different physical properties or be very far in terms of physical resources~\cite{benedetti_13,bina_14,mandarino_16,bukov_17symmbreak}.
+Hence, one should be cautious when using the fidelity as a measure for preparing many-body states and exploring other possible reward functions for training RL agents is an interesting avenue for future research.

+Another remarkable characteristic of the optimal solution is that for the system sizes $L\geq 6$ both $q(T)$ and $-L^{-1}\log F_h(T)$ converge to their thermodynamic limit values with no visible finite-size corrections~\cite{supplementary}.
+This is likely related to the Lieb-Robinson bound for information propagation which suggests that information should spread over approximately $JT=4$ sites for the longest protocol durations considered.